Academic Year Breaks

 Many international students enjoy spending time with each other over breaks cooking, watching movies and relaxing.
 Students who remain will find that the community here, although small, is welcoming and supportive.

 Some students choose to remain on campus and work over the summer vacation.
 There are a variety of opportunities available, such as performing summer research for a professor, working in the computer lab and other camps jobs.
 Students who work full time (40 hours per work) may live in one of the two residence halls designated for summer residents.
 Students are charged for their room over the summer.
-Summer 2012 rates were $42/week for a single, and $28/week for a double.
+Summer 2014 rates are $42/week for a single, and $28/week for a double.

 Library and Athletic Center are both open but with limited hours, as above.
 The Health Center, as in other breaks is closed; the same rules for seeking medical attention apply.
 The jitney does not run, however the Utica bus continues to come up to campus.